mp268501/mp268501.github.io/_posts/2025-03-06-benchmarks-standardized-testing-ai-education.markdown

 ---
 layout: post
-title:  "AI Benchmarks: Are We  Teaching to the Test And Juking the Stats?"
+title:  "AI Benchmarks: Are We Juking the Stats?"
 date:   2025-03-06 11:55:42 -0500
 categories: jekyll update
 ---

 ![Tweet and XKCD reply about needing more benchmarks](/assets/benchmarks.png)

-The contrast of my experience with generative AI models and headlines like "New SOTA Model Crushes SWE-bench!" feel familiar.
-Too familiar.
-It reminded me of standardized testing in schools, and that's not a good thing.

-Education is in my bag.
-I'm not technical but I've been in tech for a long time (two acquisitions, 90's era AOL/ICQ script kiddie).
+I think I've seen this movie before.

+I've got experience in education (teaching prek, K, 4th, 6th, and college).
+I've got experience in tech (90's AOL/ICQ script kiddie/webmaster turned founder).
 Today I'm your average generative AI user.

+I care about as much about SWE-bench rankings as I did as a teacher about standardized test scores.

  Aside from quickly discerning if a model is at least GPT-4 class, benchmarks don’t tell me anything about how useful a model will be.
+Very similarly, standardized tests only gave me the broadest sense of what a student had learned and knew.
+Even then they suffered from false positives.
+Meaning a student might show proficiency on a test, but dig a bit beyond the surface and said student might not actually have learned what the test showed.
+How does that happen?
+Well, one way is by teaching to the test.

+ The call for better benchmarks in generative AI is very similar to what's happened in education in America over the past 25 years.
+What we have done is establish a testing-industrial complex.
+What we haven't done is meaningfully improve student outcomes.

-Oneshotting a prompt is cool, but can Claude 3.7 or 03-mini troubleshoot my code without further making a mess of things?
+So with gen AI, sure oneshotting a prompt is cool, but can Claude 3.7 or 03-mini troubleshoot my code without further making a mess of things?

 Will GPT 4.5 better rework my writing than Gemini 2.0 Pro Experimental 2-05?